 Credit Points 10

-Description This second clinical practice unit will operationalise the knowledge and skills developed in the first three years of speech pathology study to provide appropriate and holistic care for clients of speech pathology across the lifespan, their families and communities.
+Description This second clinical practice subject will operationalise the knowledge and skills developed in the first three years of speech pathology study to provide appropriate and holistic care for clients of speech pathology across the lifespan, their families and communities.
 Students will undertake 21 days of supervised clinical practice in either adult or paediatric care (that which was not completed in Speech Pathology Practice 1).
 Clinical Practice will be taken in a relevant setting from among a range of authentic speech pathology contexts including, but not limited to, hospitals, community health settings, schools / preschools / day-care, disability and/or not for profit organisations, private practice or on-campus.
-Professional competencies addressed in this unit include communication, documentation, reflection and professional and ethical behaviour.
+Professional competencies addressed in this subject include communication, documentation, reflection and professional and ethical behaviour.
 In addition, students will develop skills in client assessment, interpretation of findings, planning and implementation of speech pathology services, education, advocacy and advice.
 Students will be working at an intermediate level of competency.